hbc/Intro-to-R-extended/lessons/00-before-we-start.md

 ## Before we get started

-To get started take a look at the middle panel (under the red bar) of the main screen for this repo.
-You will find on the right hand side a button that allows you to 'Download ZIP'.
-You will need to click on that and a zip file 'Intro-to-R-master.zip' will be dowloaded to your computer, keep note of it's location.
+Access main screen for the github repository for this workshop: https://github.com/hbc/Intro-to-R-extended.
+Find the "Download Zip" button located to the far right of the **green** "New pull request" button.
+Click on that button and a zip file 'Intro-to-R-master.zip' will be downloaded to your computer, keep note of it's location.
 These are the materials required for this workshop.

 * Move the `Intro-to-R-extended-master.zip` to your Dektop and extract contents.
 You should now have a directory by the same name on your Desktop.
 * Open up RStudio